 Here’s the fact:

-Building communities is the future of greater economy.
+Building communities is the future of creator economy.

 No?